-The Scottish Crannog Centre is a small open-air archaeology museum on Loch Tay in Perthshire.
+The Scottish Crannog Centre is a small archaeological open-air museum on Loch Tay in Perthshire.
 It originally operated as a visitor attraction, giving people a glimpse into life in the Early Iron Age through demonstrations of ancient skills and guided tours of a reconstructed crannog – loch dwelling – based on discoveries and excavations made by the Scottish Trust for Underwater Archaeology.

 Since the end of 2017 the centre has been under the directorship of Mike Benson, who has a strong background of having led struggling museums through transformations driven by a keen sense of social justice, resulting in thriving and healthy organisations.
 Having previously delivered this successful model at Bede’s World Anglo-Saxon Museum and Ryedale Folk Museum, Mike has implemented it at the Scottish Crannog Centre with clear results.
 It is demonstrated by an embedding of community engagement into the heart of museum output and it is an ethos which Mike believes should be the backbone of everything museums do.

 This approach has resulted in many improvements at the Crannog Centre including the development of a broad and diverse spectrum of social and professional partnerships, establishing a popular volunteer and student internship programme, the development of an apprenticeship scheme, and the creation of a dedicated curatorial role.

 The collections at the Scottish Crannog Centre number up to 1000 items in total.
 In the past two years the collection has been inventoried, photographed and safely secured in good storage conditions at the centre.
 As there was no space to create a separate collection store, we have integrated a visual display storage unit into our museum.